 Glucosamine is a natural substance.
-It may ease symptoms of osteoarthritis.
+It may ease symptoms of arthritis.

-Glucosamine is found in chitin.
-This is the fibrous material that makes up the exoskeleton of crustaceans and insects.
-It’s also found in mucoproteins and mucopolysaccharides.
-These are made by many animals.
+It is found in chitin.
+This is a fibrous material.It makes up the outer shells of shellfish and insects.

 Medically valid uses

-Glucosamine may help prevent joint overuse symptoms.
-It also may reduce symptoms of temporal mandibular joint (TMJ) disease.
+Glucosamine may help prevent symptoms of joint overuse.
+It may reduce symptoms of temporal mandibular joint (TMJ) disease.

-Significant amounts of glucosamine aren’t in normal food sources.
-You’d have to take it as a supplement.
+Large amounts of glucosamine aren’t in food sources.
+You have to take it as a supplement.
 The advised dose is 400 mg to 500 mg taken 3 times a day.
 Higher doses may be used to ease arthritis.

 Side effects, toxicity, and interactions

-People with diabetes should talk to their healthcare providers before taking glucosamine.
+If you have diabetes, talk to your healthcare provider before taking glucosamine.
 It may make insulin resistance worse.
-This is especially true for high doses.
+This is a greater risk with high doses.

-If you’re taking warfarin, you shouldn’t take glucosamine.
-It may increase the blood thinning effects of warfarin.
+If you’re taking a blood thinner such as warfarin, don't take glucosamine.
+It may increase the effects of warfarin.
 This may thin your blood too much.
 This can raise your risk of bruising and bleeding.

 Pharmacologic therapy of osteoarthritis.
 UpToDate.